azurecitadel/azurecitadel/content/terraform/fundamentals/07-locals_and_outputs.md

 1. Delete the prefix variable

     This is no longer required.
+Remove it from variables.tf and terraform.tfvars.

 ## Outputs